Posted : 4 months ago on 29 March 2014 12:35

 Ben Kingsley and Ralph Fiennes are also in the movie giving pretty good performances, they're not as good as Neeson but still very good!

 'Schindler's List' has gorgeous cinematography, stunning sets, visionary direction and Neeson's showcase acting!
 It's one of the ten best movies ever!
-If you hate this movie then you should go f*ck yourselves!
+If you hate this movie then you have poor taste!

 0 comments, Reply to this entry